catenax-ng/cx-core-managed-identity-wallets/README.md

     * to issue Verifiable Presentations (The BPN of holder will be checked)
     * to store Verifiable Credentials (The BPN of holder will be checked)
     * to trigger Business Partner Data update for its own BPN

+## Generate DID and get its VerKey <a id="generateDIDFromSEED"></a>
+The [Indy CLI](https://hyperledger-indy.readthedocs.io/projects/sdk/en/latest/docs/design/001-cli/README.html) in Docker using the [docker-file](https://github.com/hyperledger/indy-sdk/blob/main/cli/cli.dockerfile) can be use to generate a new DID from a given Seed.
+However, it does not show the complete VerKey, check this [Issue](https://github.com/hyperledger/indy-sdk/issues/2553).
+Therefore, the easiest way to generate an DID is currently to start AcaPy with a given seed.

+  * Navigate to `./dev-assets/generate-did-from-seed`
+  * Set the seed as an enviroment variable e.g. `export SEED=312931k4h15989pqwpou129412i214dk`.
+The Wallet SEED must be 32 characters or base64
+  * Start the AcaPy container with `docker-compose up`
+  * The DID and VerKey can be found in the logs.
+Search for *`get_my_did_with_meta: <<< res`*
+    ```
+    acapy_container    | 2022-08-12 08:08:13,888 indy.did DEBUG get_my_did_with_meta: <<< res: '{"did":"Hw2eFhr3KcZw5JcRW45KNc","verkey":"AEErMofs7DcJT636pocN2RiEHgTLoF4Mpj6heFXwtb3q","tempVerkey":null,"metadata":null}'
+    ```
+  * Stop the container and delete it with `docker-compose down -v`

 ## Tests